oarabiledev/roseview/README.md

 html.Element(parent, HTMLELEMENT)
 ```

+Also this is different when it comes to text, i decided to use a special method, that is `html.Text`

 All functions of this object take in the first parameter as the parent, basically the layout they must attach to, then the following parameters are exposed through the lsp (jsDOC also available).

 ### Page Routing

-For now roseview supports only hash based routing which is still buggy but a fix is being deployed.
+For now roseview supports only hash based routing.

-The first parameter of layouts is the hash route therefore they can be added in this manner :

 ```javascript
 // Main Testing Script For roseview Features